Oli-Roc/Universal-D-claration-of-Monetary-Rights/README.md

 This repository provides several tools and resources to implement and evaluate the UDMR principles:

-- **Axiomatic Implementation Guide**: Detailed instructions on how to incorporate UDMR axioms into monetary systems and financial instruments.
+- **Axiomatic implementation guide**: Detailed instructions on how to incorporate UDMR axioms into monetary systems and financial instruments.
-- **Performance Evaluation Tools**: Scripts and models for assessing the compliance of digital currencies with UDMR principles.
+- **Performance evaluation tools**: Scripts and models for assessing the compliance of digital currencies with UDMR principles.
-- **Case Studies and Examples**: Real-world applications demonstrating the benefits of aligning currencies with the UDMR framework.
+- **Case studies and examples**: Real-world applications demonstrating the benefits of aligning currencies with the UDMR framework.

 To run a sample analysis, use the following command: